Manage your child's health with MyChart.

 If a temper tantrum is too violent to ignore, take your child into another room and stay with her.
 Remove your child from the scene if she:

 - throws things

-Temper tantrums can increase if you and your partner give in to your child or reward your child for stopping the tantrum.
+Temper tantrums can increase if you and your partner give in to your child or reward her for stopping the tantrum.
 Any attention, even "negative" attention (such as scolding or arguing) can make the tantrum last longer.
 You need to be consistent and clear about the rules.

-If your child has a tantrum when you say "no," try to give him choices whenever possible.
+If your child has a tantrum when you say "no," try to give her choices whenever possible.
 If you must say "no" when it is important, be ready to deal with a tantrum.

 When to call your health care provider

 Call your health provider for an appointment if your child:

 - cannot clearly express feelings after age 3